TSL-UOB/CAV-Database/guide/readme.md

-# Making a table in SQL
+# Uploading CSV data to an SQL table

 Let's generate a static lookup table that can be used to access some data.
 We will create a schema, then a table in that schema and then import a csv file into the table.